 - Blocked filters 15%

 A vacuum cleaner can qualify as a Best Buy if its brand scores at least three stars in our survey of thousands of owners - in which we ask how often their appliances have broken down - or it has a free five-year warranty.
 But as cylinder vacuum cleaners are generally reliable, we also allow models to be Best Buys if they don’t yet have a reliability rating, unless we know this brand has a poor track record for similar appliances.

 Vacuum cleaner reviews you can trust

 Nobody tests vacuum cleaners as thoroughly as we do.
-Our tests monitor dust pick up on carpet, laminate and hard floors, and when it comes to seeing how well each model copes with pet hair, we comb real cat and dog hair into carpet to see how well - or not - the vacs do.
+Our tests monitor dust pick-up on carpet, laminate and hard floors, and when it comes to seeing how well each model copes with pet hair, we comb real cat and dog hair into carpet to see how well the vacs work.